 - Kick attendees off the call even without meeting the host.

 As described in the post, the flaw surfaced due to improper message validation.
-A malicious entity simply needed to know the Zoom server’s IP address to exploit the recent vulnerability.
+To exploit this vulnerability, an attacker would merely need to know the IP address of the Zoom server.

 The Zoom Client for Meetings Message Spoofing Vulnerability had the official code CVE-2018-15715.
 It affected the following versions: